 I’ve got your next seafood experiment RIGHT HERE.
 Except it’s not really an experiment on your part because I’m here to assure you it will turn out FANTASTIC.

-Prepared in a cast iron skillet, trout with capers, orange, and brown butter is a slight spin-off of the classic chicken piccata dish, however this recipe uses trout in place of chicken and fresh orange juice in place of lemon.
-Traditional piccata consists of lemon, capers, and butter.
+Prepared in a cast iron skillet, steelhead trout with brown butter is a slight spin-off of the classic chicken piccata dish, however this recipe uses trout in place of chicken and fresh orange juice in place of lemon.
+A traditional chicken piccata dish consists of lemon, capers, and butter.

-I’ll admit capers had to grow on me, as did chicken piccata (what choice did I have?!)
-Now, I crave it.
+I’ll admit capers had to grow on me.
+Now, I crave the flavor.
 I love this recipe because it’s buttery, tangy, sweet, and salty all at once.
 The light flour coating creates a slightly seared crust that absorbs the orange and butter.

 A quick note on the fish.
 Steelhead trout is very similar to salmon, yet more mild in taste.
 You’ve probably seen it at the fish counter without realizing it.
-You could also prepare this with salmon if you can’t find steelhead trout.Print
+You could also prepare this with salmon if you can’t find steelhead trout or just prefer salmon.Print

 - 2 steelhead trout filets, skin removed